blockvoltcr7/langgraph-supervisors/limitlessos/CAMPAIGN_SYSTEM.md

 The campaign system allows the owner to track lead sources and prevent unauthorized access to the AI sales agent.

 ### **Key Features**
-- ✅ Unique campaign codes for tracking
+- ✅ Unique campaign codes for tracking lead sources
-- ✅ Embedded access codes in URL (no manual entry required)
+- ✅ Embedded codes in URL (no manual entry required)
-- ✅ Usage limits and expiration
-- ✅ Analytics per campaign
+- ✅ Analytics per campaign (clicks, conversations, conversions)
-- ✅ Protection from abuse
+- ✅ Simple on/off activation

 ---